PDF reports and automated reporting

 - Click Save

-- Your template is now ready to use!
+- Your template is ready to use

 Want a report right now?
 Use the Generate tab.